EpkMrCalin/GamesOriginPlugDJSelfBot/README.md

 ---------
 Christian BUISSON French Developper contact by electronic mail: hybris_95@hotmail.com

-Copyright © 2014 Christian BUISSON
+Copyright Â© 2014 Christian BUISSON

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by